From the Desk of Webbula CEO, Vince Cersosimo

 1. Check to see if they have an active Website

-Almost all companies, Data solutions or not should have a linkedin profile, or any social media account if they are looking for business.
+Almost all companies, Data solutions or not should have a LinkedIn profile, or any social media account if they are looking for a business.
 If should be a big red flag if its a difficult process finding them online.
 Be cautious.